dmorris0/python_intro/Chapter_06_Functions_and_Loops.md

 ## Scope

 A variable can have only one definition, within the **scope** of the variable.
 Reassigning it will change its value.
-However, in difference scopes it may have different values.
+However, in different scopes it may have different values.
 Now the command line is a **global** scope.
 A function defines a **local** scope within itself.
 ```python
 >>> a = 1       # Global variable
 >>> b = 2       # Global variable